OpenAI::Completions - OpenAI Completions scraper

 Queries

-As queries, you need to specify the text in one line, for example:
+As queries, you need to specify text on a single line, for example:

 What are 5 key points I should know when studying Ancient Rome?

-You can use built-in macros for query multiplication.
+You can use built-in macros to multiply queries.

-In the query format, we will specify the iteration of characters from a to zzzz, this method allows you to maximally rotate the search output and get many new unique results:
+In the query format, we will specify symbol iteration from a to zzzz, , this method allows maximum rotation of search results and retrieval of many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries, an impressive figure, but this is not a problem for A-Parser.
-At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each initial search query, which will total 4 x 475254 = 1901016 search queries.
+The number is impressive, but it is not a problem at all for A-Parser.
+At a speed of 2000 requests per minute, such a task will be processed in just 16 hours.

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in any form, as well as in structured formats, for example, CSV or JSON
+A-Parser supports flexible results formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, for example CSV or JSON

 Result format: